malloydata/malloy/README.md

     - BI Engine & database-level caching

 ### Why do we need another data language?
-SQL is complete but ugly: everything is expressible, but nothing is reusable; simple ideas are complex to expres; the language is verbose and lacks smart defaults.
+SQL is complete but ugly: everything is expressible, but nothing is reusable; simple ideas are complex to express; the language is verbose and lacks smart defaults.
 Malloy is immediately understandable by SQL users, and far easier to use and learn.
 It is usable in place of SQL to manipulate and explore data.

 Key features and advantages:
 - Query and model in the same language; everything is reusable and extensible.
 - Malloy reads the schema so you don’t need to model everything: Malloy allows creation of re-usable metrics and logic, but there’s no need for boilerplate code that doesn’t add anything new.
-- Pipelining: output one query into the next easily for powerful advanced analysis
+- Pipelining: output one query into the next easily for powerful advanced analysis.
-- Turtles/Named Queries let you delve deeper into data quickly and nest data infinitely
+- Aggregating Subqueries (AKA Turtles) let you delve deeper into data quickly, and nest data infinitely.
 - Queries do more: Power an entire dashboard with a single query.
 Nested queries are batched together, scanning the data only once.
 - Indexes for unified suggest/search: Malloy automatically builds search indexes, making it easier to understand a dataset and filter values.
 - Built to optimize the database: make the most of BigQuery, utilizing BI engine, caching, reading/writing nested datasets extremely fast, and more.